HISTORY OF THE MURPHY NAME:

 military barracks during the Maori War.
 He was not married.

-conducted by the Rev. B Palmer, was attended by relatives, representatives of
+Rev. B Palmer, was attended by relatives, representatives of local bodies, old

-local bodies, old identities of the district, and friends.
-There were may
+identities of the district, and friends.
+There were may beautiful wreaths.
+The

-beautiful wreaths.
-The Mayor of Otahuhu, Mr H T Clements, representing the
+Mayor of Otahuhu, Mr H T Clements, representing the Borough council, attended

-youngest child of WILLIAM MURPHY and JANE MURPHY.
-Eliza married HENRY
+was the eldest daughter of WILLIAM MURPHY and JANE MURPHY.
+Elizabeth married FRANCIS MARSHALL WINTERE in

-Otahuhu and Henry on 11 February 1922.
-They were both buried at Holy Trinity
+1891 and Francis on 17 October 1911.
+Elizabeth and Francis were both buried at Holy Trinity

 Cemetery in Otahuhu, Auckland.